-- 1. RESIDENCIES are eight-day-long on-campus courses that are usually team taught and include required and optional faculty lectures, readings, performances, class discussions, and panel discussions as well as student readings.
+- RESIDENCIES are eight-day-long on-campus courses that are usually team taught and include required and optional faculty lectures, readings, performances, class discussions, and panel discussions as well as student readings.
 This is a time to plan project work and meet with instructors and the program director.
 The following courses are residencies: CW 501R, CW 510R, CW 516R, and the capstone, CW 525R.
 Minimum required: 4, including capstone.
-The M.F.A. requires one additional residency CW 616R. - PROJECT SEMESTERS are writing and reading project work times, beginning with foundation courses in two genre areas and ending with the final project master thesis semester.
+The M.F.A. requires one additional residency - CW 616R. - 2.
+PROJECT SEMESTERS are writing and reading project work times, beginning with foundation courses in two genre areas and ending with the final project master thesis semester.
 The following courses are project courses: CW 502, CW 503, CW 504, CW 505, CW 506, CW 512, CW 514, and CW 520.
-Minimum project semesters: 3; Courses delivered online.
-The Master of Fine Arts requires the following additional online courses - CW 612, CW 614, and CW 620.
+Minimum foundations courses: 2; Minimum project terms: 3; Courses delivered online.
+The Master of Fine Arts requires the following additional online courses CW 612, CW 614, and CW 620.